RichardWilliams/MVC-NHibernate-Ninject/README.txt

 Database
 --------
 I have set this up with PostgreSQL db so you will have to install Postgre.
+Create a database called "MVCApp1", a Login Role "mvcuser" with a password "mvcpassword", with a right that can create database objects.
+Or if you would like to change these then you can update the connection string in the PostgreDatabaseConfigurer.

 Or you can easily change to the database of your choice that NHibernate supports.
 All you will need to do is create an implementation of IDatabaseConfigurer (take a look at PostGreDatabaseConfigurer).
 Also you will need to modify the Ninject binding of IDatabaseConfigurer to bind to your implementation of the interface,